Varshithvhegde/car_rental_project/README.md

 ## Project Report

-- The project report is stored in a folder called project report.
+- The project report is stored in a folder called [report].
 - Report consists of the following:
     - Introduction
     - Literature Review